 - Tapestry needle (for weaving in ends if needed)

 Foundation row: DC in 7th chain from hook, *chain 2, skip two chains and work one DC in the next chain, repeat to end.

 Row 1: Chain 5 and turn. *Work a dc in first chain space, chain two, repeat from * to end of row.

 Repeat row 1 until scarf reaches desired length.
 Fasten off.

 Weave in any ends and block if you like (scarf shown is unblocked).

-Click the video below to watch how to crochet the Vanilla Bean scarf stitch by stitch:
+Click the video below to watch how to crochet the Mango Salsa scarf stitch by stitch: